Snyk Language Server

 Snyk collects telemetry from IDE plugins and CLI.
 For details, see IDE and CLI usage telemetry.

-Support for Snyk Language Server
+Support policy for Snyk Language Server

 If you need help, submit a request to Snyk Support.